-The Commission has the discretion to reduce the aforementioned limits when, in its opinion, there is inadequate Comprehensive Risk Management or the Internal Control System shows deficiencies.
+The Commission has the discretion to reduce the mentioned above limits when, in its opinion, there is inadequate Comprehensive Risk Management, or the Internal Control System shows deficiencies.

-The additional guarantees received for the renewal and restructuring of loans in fiscal year 2022 processed in the Credit recovery area amounted to \$23, which consist of real estate, machinery and guarantee trusts.
-The concessions granted by Monex, S. A. B. consisted mainly of the establishment of a grace period at the beginning of the loan, as well as the extension of the borrower's term.
+The additional guarantees received for the renewal and restructuring of loans in fiscal years 2023 and 2022 amounted to \$67 and \$23, respectively, which consist of real estate, machinery and guarantee trusts.
+The concessions granted by the bank consisted mainly of the establishment of a grace period at the beginning of the loan, as well as the extension of the borrower's term.

-From restructuring overdue loans, Monex, S. A. B. recognized the capitalization of interest in the amount of \$64 in year 2022, and an allowance for 100% was created until the borrowers showed sustained payment.
+From restructuring overdue loans, Monex, S. A. P. I. did not recognize the capitalization of interest for the fiscal year 2023.
+In the fiscal year 2022, the capitalization of the interest was for an amount of \$64, and an allowance for 100% was created until the borrowers presented the sustained payment.

-Allowance for loan losses
+e) Allowance for loan losses

-As explained in note 3n, Monex, S. A. B. establishes allowance for loan losses to cover the risks associated with the recovery of the loan portfolio and other credit commitments, such as the amounts for opening irrevocable credits and letters of credit that are recorded in memorandum accounts.
+As explained in note 3, Monex, S. A. P. I., establishes allowance for loan losses to cover the risks associated with the recovery of the loan portfolio and other credit commitments, such as the amounts for opening irrevocable credits and letters of credit that are recorded in memorandum accounts.

-The allowance for loan losses for credit risks as of December 31, 2022, which includes the origin of determination, is presented below:
+The allowance for loan losses for credit risks as of December 31, 2023 and 2022, which includes the origin of determination, is presented in the next page.

+2023 2022

-From the commercial loan portfolio rating \$ 666
+From the commercial loan portfolio rating \$ 733 666

-Stage 1 376
+Stage 1 267 376

-Stage 2 30
+Stage 2 83 30

-Stage 3 260
+Stage 3 383 260

 For risk coverage on mortgage loan portfolio:

-Stage 3 9
+Stage 3 5 9

-Additional allowances 500
+Additional allowances 100 500

-\$ 1,175
+\$ 838 1,175

-As a result of applying the rating methodologies, the probability of default (PI, per Spanish acronym) and severity of loss (SP, per Spanish acronym), obtained as a weighted average (unaudited), and the exposure to default (EI, per Spanish acronym) of each category as of December 31, 2022, are as shown below:
+As a result of applying the rating methodologies, the probability of default (PD) and severity of loss (LGD), obtained as a weighted average (unaudited), and the exposure to default (EAD) of each category as of December 31, 2023 and 2022, are as shown below:

-Category PI SP El
+Category 2023 PD LGD EAD

+Commercial loan portfolio 3.44% 39,89% \$ 39,029

+Mortgage loan portfolio 57% 47% 11

+Category 2022 PD LGD EAD

 Commercial loan portfolio 7% 57% \$ 29,973

-Mortgage Ioan portfolio 22% 13% 184
+Mortgage loan portfolio 22% 13% 184